gsoh/gsoh.github.io/index.markdown

 ![GS Oh](assets/img/GS_profile.jpeg){:style="width: 150px; overflow: hidden; float: right; padding-left: 15px"}

-I am a software engineer at Google.
-At Google, I train self/semi-supervised multilingual end-to-end ML models for automatic speech recognition and deliver them to the partners such as Pixel, Assistant, Youtube, and Google Cloud.
+I am a research engineer at Google DeepMind.
+My interest is AI agents, LLM post-training, and generative models.
+I am a core contributor of Gemini Deep Research and I have worked on reasoning, planning for tool/extensions for LLMs.
+Previously I worked on self/semi-supervised i18n models for automatic speech recognition and deliver them to the partners such as Pixel, Assistant, Youtube, and Google Cloud.

 I earned my Ph.D. degree at the University of Michigan where I worked on generative AIs and decision-making under uncertainty.
-My PhD research focused on generative models (Normalizing flow, VAE, and Transformers) and learning-based planners (model-based RL, optimal control), mainly in the context of autonomous driving (prediction & planning) and sequence prediction applications (e.g., NLP).
+My PhD research focused on generative models (Normalizing flow, VAE, and Transformers) and learning-based planners (model-based RL, optimal control, PPO), mainly in the context of autonomous driving (prediction & planning) and sequence prediction applications (e.g., NLP).

-In Summer 2021, I was a PhD intern at Google and developed a Transformer-based non-autoregressive neural sequence model for natural language processing.
-In Summer 2020, I interning at Amazon AI where I researched deep generative models for music generation using Transformers.
 In early 2020, I was a teaching assistant for the Machine Learning course (EECS545) at the University of Michigan.

+During my PhD, I did an internship at Google where I developed a Transformer-based non-autoregressive neural sequence model for natural language processing.
+I also interned at Amazon AI (AWS AI) where I researched deep generative models for music generation using Transformers.
 In 2019, I interned at Uber ATG where I worked on autoregressive generative models and normalizing flow for autonomous driving.

 <br />
 Contact: gsoh@umich.edu